MOVEUAS/Sensor_Code/README.md

 Here are our sensors we use:

-PMS5003 PM2.5 Air Quality Sensor
+PMS5003 PM2.5 Air Quality Sensor or the PMS plantower
 ![Alt Text](https://m.media-amazon.com/images/I/71+cgzmX+pL._AC_SX679_.jpg)